 - The people and partnerships that shaped Los Angeles’ urban forest through TreePeople planting events over the decades

-- Our forward-looking vision for climate resilience
+- Our forward-looking vision for environmental and community resilience

 Following the March 20th unveiling, the exhibit will remain open to the public on March 23, 2026 - April 8, 2026, offering the broader community an opportunity to engage with TreePeople’s history and ongoing work.
-The event promises compelling visuals and meaningful dialogue at a time when climate resilience is top of mind across the region.
+The event promises compelling visuals and meaningful dialogue at a time when community resilience is top of mind across the region.

 A Landmark Naming Ceremony

-“For more than five decades, TreePeople has inspired and equipped communities to plant and care for trees, strengthening both our neighborhoods and our environment,” says Dr. Cassie Rauser, CEO of TreePeople.
+“For more than five decades, TreePeople has inspired and supported communities to plant and care for trees, strengthening both our neighborhoods and our environment,” says Dr. Cassie Rauser, CEO of TreePeople.
 “On March 20, 2026, we celebrate that enduring legacy and recognize the extraordinary support of the Schuman Family Foundation, whose passion and generosity help our organization make an even greater impact throughout Southern California.”

 This milestone represents a shared belief in long-term environmental stewardship, community leadership, and a future shaped by green solutions and restoration.